.github/workflows/chromatic.yml

 projectToken: ${{ secrets.CHROMATIC_PROJECT_TOKEN }}

-autoAcceptChanges: true # 👈 Option to accept all changes
+autoAcceptChanges: "main" # 👈 Option to accept all changes on main

 Read about the available options.